 Each applicant completes an application, which includes information with respect to the applicant's liabilities, income, credit history, employment history and personal information.
 Option One requires a credit report on each applicant from a credit reporting company.
 The report typically contains information relating to such matters as credit history with local and national merchants and lenders, installment debt payments and any record of defaults, bankruptcies, repossessions or judgments.
 Mortgaged properties that are used to secure mortgage loans are appraised by qualified independent appraisers.
 Such appraisers inspect and appraise the subject property and verify such property is in acceptable condition.
 Following such appraisal, the appraiser prepares a report including a market value analysis based on recent sales of comparable homes in the area and, when deemed appropriate, replacement cost analysis based on the current cost of constructing a similar home.
 Upon receipt of an application from a broker, a credit report and appraisal report, Option One's branch office processes and underwrites the loan.
-Option One's underwriting guidelines require mortgage loans be underwritten in a standardized procedure that complies with federal and state laws and regulations.
-The guidelines are primarily intended to assess the value of the mortgaged property, evaluate the adequacy of such property as collateral for the mortgage loan, and assess the creditworthiness of the related borrower.
+Option One's underwriting guidelines are primarily intended to assess the value of the mortgaged property, evaluate the adequacy of such property as collateral for the mortgage loan, and assess the creditworthiness of the related borrower.
 Based upon this assessment, Option One advises the broker whether the loan application meets Option One's underwriting guidelines and product description by issuing a loan approval or denial, and in some cases, issues a "conditional approval," which requires the submission of additional information or clarification.
 The mortgage loans are generally underwritten with a view toward resale in the secondary market.
-Option One sells virtually all of its non-prime loan production through whole loan sales to third-party trusts as a part of
+Option One sells virtually all of its non-prime loan production through whole loan sales to third-party trusts as a part of its off-balance sheet arrangements described below.